Benefit Changes After Birth/Adoption

 - Employee is not eligible for the Dependent Care FSA until he/she has returned to work.
 At the time of return to work, you will need to enroll in the plan online via myHR.

 - If your gross household income is not greater than $130,000, you may be eligible for the Employer Match.
-To apply use the Dependent Care University Match Application and include your most recently filed 1040 federal tax form.
+To apply, use the Dependent Care University Match Application and include your most recently filed 1040 federal tax form.
+For assistance completing this form, review this User Guide.
 You must be employed at least half time and your spouse must be employed full-time (or full-time students) to be eligible for the employer match.